The longer version. For the short version, see About.

 - An analysis of the economy of algorithms and how ML would reshape business operations.

 Described Discontinuity as “a startup whose core offerings are AI technologies” in a company blog post.
-This was years before applied AI became mainstream.

 2016 (cont).
 Built the Mowis platform with Sintex, a Siemens automation partner: a supervisory control system (SCADA) that monitors and controls plastics manufacturing lines in real time across factories worldwide for Moretto.
 Replaced manual gauges and paper logs with a unified digital dashboard.
 The system is still in production today.